Kingston Royal Naval Dockyard: Naval depot

 Kingston Royal Naval Dockyard was the only Royal Navy base on Lake Ontario, countering the American naval base at nearby Sackets Harbor, New York during the War of 1812.

-During the war, British naval operations on the Lake Ontario were centered at Point Frederick, at the confluence of the St. Lawrence and Cataraqui Rivers at Lake Ontario.
+During the war, British naval operations on the Lake Ontario were centered at Point Frederick, at the confluence of the St. Lawrence and Cataraqui rivers at Lake Ontario.
 In 1812, the Provincial Marine operated only four vessels armed with 20 short-barreled guns.
 After May 1813, when the Royal Navy units under Commodore Sir James Yeo took command of the facility, it grew rapidly.
 At the end of 1814, the Kingston Royal Naval Dockyard produced the largest naval squadron on the Great Lakes, with 1,600 personnel serving on the St. Lawrence, on four other ships, and four smaller vessels, totalling 518 guns."
 During the war, attacks were launched from the dockyard on the American bases at Sackets Harbour, and Oswego.
 On 10 November 1812, at the beginning of the war, the Americans pursued HMS Royal George into Kingston harbour and were held off by the shore batteries.

 Commanded by Commodore Sir James Lucas Yeo, the Royal Navy took over operations on the Great Lakes from the Provincial Marine in May, 1813.
 The Lakes Service was raised to the status of a Flag Command and Kingston was the Commodore's headquarters.
-Yeo's planned attack in 1812 on Sackets Harbor did not come about since General Sir George Prévost failed to complete the attack to destroy the two large American frigates being built there.
+Yeo's planned attack in 1812 on Sackets Harbor did not come about since General Sir George Prevost failed to complete the attack to destroy the two large American frigates being built there.
 In 1813, Yeo and Chauncey, the American commander, attempted to out-build the other and refused action except on favourable terms.
 Yeo captured Oswego and then blockaded Sackets Harbor on 6 May 1814; he was reinforced by two frigates built on Point Frederick.
 Before the war ended Yeo had commissioned the 112-gun St. Lawrence, a three-decker man-of-war, and two more were being built.

 A stone building, built around 1813, was used as a naval hospital and is now known as the ordnance storekeeper's quarters.
 After the Rush–Bagot Treaty of 1817, the role of the dockyard was restricted to the carriage of troops and supplies to the upper posts.

 A blacksmith shop, which was built in the dockyard in 1823, is now used by the Royal Military College of Canada.
 Half of the Royal Artificer's cottages, which were built in 1822, were destroyed by a fire in the 1880s.